benforshey/doingitwrong.dev/src/features/notes/the-pragmatic-programmer/ch-1.md

 Each time someone asks you a question that you don't know the answer to you have a tremendous opportunity to learn.
 You should admit that you don't know, but use that as a springboard to find the answer.
 Find someone who knows, because talking to other people expands your personal network.
 The Army tool of "hip-pocket training" is a good philosophy to make sure that you aren't wasting time that could be used for investing in your knowledge portfolio.

-It's not enough to consume--you must think critically about what you're consuming.
+It's not enough to consume&mdash;you must think critically about what you're consuming.
 You can practice this discipline by asking:

 - the "five whys"
 - who this benefits